githubEdit

-To run the examples in this section, it will help to use a python environment with pandas, s3fs, and pyarrow installed
+To run the examples in this section, it will help to use a python environment with pandas and s3fs installed

 Structured vs. unstructured data